 Mark, Becca, Taylor, and C.J. are excited to meet fellow filmmakers and spread the word about Case Unsolved!

-Production is wrapped on the Case Unsolved proof-of-concept.
+Production is wrapped on the 12-minute proof-of-concept for Case Unsolved.
 THANK YOU to the amazing cast-and-crew for helping us nail Phase One of this wild and wonderful horror adventure!

 And special shoutout to these super stars!